-- The Task Force has a robust protocol in place to manage potential conflicts of interests. - When assessing projects for funding, members are required to be transparent about their interests and potential for conflict.
-Those with conflicts must formally recuse themselves. - Each Task Force member signed a Conflict of Interest and Confidentiality Agreement, and completed and signed a Conflict of Interest Declaration form. - At the start of each meeting, the co-Chairs ask members to declare any conflicts with the agenda items of that meeting and ask members who have a disqualifying conflict to recuse themselves from that discussion. - In 23 instances, a member of the Task Force declared a conflict of interest pertaining to a specific proposal, or candidate, and formally recused themselves -- not participating in deliberations or the formulation of advice. - The conflict of interest protocol is publicly available on the NRC's website.
+- When assessing projects for funding, members are required to be transparent about their interests and potential for conflict.
+Those with conflicts formally recuse themselves. - Each Task Force member signed a Conflict of Interest and Confidentiality Agreement, and completed and signed a Conflict of Interest Declaration form.
+At the start of each meeting, the co-Chairs ask members to declare any conflicts with the agenda items of that meeting and ask members who have a disqualifying conflict to recuse themselves from that discussion.

+The conflict of interest protocol is publicly available on the NRC's website.